wisniewskikr/chrisblog-it-java-regular/design-patterns/behavioral/java-design-patterns-visitor/README.md

 ## Goal

 Goal of this project is to create **Visitor** behavioral design pattern.
-It should be used if you want to add some new functionality without changing code.
+It should be used if you want to add some new functionality to many existing elements without changing their code.
 This new functionality is in Visitor.

 ## Explanation